caitlincai/falling-sand/README.md

 # falling-sand
-stanford nifty, falling sand simulation
+stanford nifty of a falling sand simulation, sophomore year